 Filing a Complaint

-A complaint includes the following information:
+A complaint is submitted in writing and includes the following information:

 - Name(s) of the veterinarian(s) & veterinary facility(ies)

 - Details of the complaint, including date of incident, name & species of the animal, supporting documentation (ie. photographs, audio or video recordings)